 The Mathematics Department offers personalized academic advising for all OSU students, including undergraduate math majors and non-majors.

-DROP-IN ADVISING: Professional Advisors Lyn Riverstone and Dave Wing are available in the Mathematics Department office and can provide a broad variety of advising services, including assistance with scheduling, lower division program planning, and signatures on a variety of forms such as change-of-major or add-a-minor forms.
+Professional Advisors Lyn Riverstone and Dave Wing are available in the Mathematics Department office and can provide a broad variety of advising services, including assistance with scheduling, lower division program planning, and signatures on a variety of forms such as change-of-major or add-a-minor forms.

 - Math Department Office: Kidder 368